jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

    - debug:
       var: key_file
 ```
-Note: you could point to any
+Note: you could point to any referenced file.
 save..
 run the playbook:
 ```